nu11ptr/flexstr/README.md

 ## Overview

-Rust is great, but it's `String` type is not optimized for typical string use cases, but as a mutable string buffer.
+Rust is great, but it's `String` type is optimized as a mutable string buffer, not for typical string use cases.
 Most string use cases don't modify their string contents, often need to copy strings around as if they were cheap like integers, typically concatenate instead of modify, and often end up being cloned with identical contents.
 Additionally, `String`